thanasisn/SDR_enhancement_LAP/article/article.md

             \subfloat[\label{fig:P-energy-sum}]
                 {\includegraphics[width=\linewidth]{../images/P-energy-complete-1} }
         }
-    \caption{Time series of (a) the yearly CE number of occurrences, (b) the yearly mean OI and (c) the yearly excess irradiation at Thessaloniki for the period 1994 – 2023.
+    \caption{Time-series of (a) the yearly CE number of occurrences, (b) the yearly mean OI and (c) the yearly excess irradiation at Thessaloniki for the period 1994 – 2023.
 The black lines represent the linear trends on the yearly data.}\label{fig:P-energy}
 \end{figure}

 ## Climatology of cloud enhancement events